aakash-dec7/NeuralMachineTranslation/README.md

 ### Create an EKS Cluster

-Use the following command to create an Amazon EKS cluster:
+Execute the following command to create an Amazon EKS cluster:

 ```sh
 eksctl create cluster --name <cluster-name> \